mcanlas/improv-living-guide/my-kind-of-improv.md

 In general, a musical improv team commits harder and faster than a normal team.
 Straight improv rarely hits high highs where as musical improv is very effective very often.

-The "highlights" thread for musical improv is always much more boistrous and elaborate than the highlights thread for other nights.
+The "highlights" thread for musical improv is always much more boisterous and elaborate than the highlights thread for other nights.